Skip to content

 Lifecycle hooks

-ModuleBase defines ten lifecycle hooks.
+ModuleBase defines a set of lifecycle hooks.
 All are no-ops by default — override the ones you need.

 At boot, for each module (in topological order), the framework calls them in this sequence: